Cardiac Glycoside Plant Poisoning Treatment & Management

 Cardiac arrest

-Give 10-20 vials of Fab and continue to treat with standard ACLS protocols.
+Give 10-20 vials of Fab fragments and continue to treat with standard ACLS protocols.
 Prolonged efforts at resuscitation may be warranted until Fab fragments begin to work.
 Phenytoin and lidocaine are antidysrhythmics of choice in patients poisoned with cardiac glycosides.

 Previous